kent-rasmussen/azt/SIMPLEINSTALL.md

 6. Send me information on any [bugs](BUGS.md) you find, so I can help you and improve the program for others.

 ## Additional Important Steps to get the most out of A→Z+T

+### If you use Praat, make sure the Praat executable is in your operating system's path. you may need IT help if you don't know how to do this.

 ### Be ready to make and edit reports
 1. ask someone to help you install XeLaTeX (see [INSTALL](INSTALL.md)).